Dhruv1993/go-transfer-batcher-api/README.md

 ## Transfer Money API

-This is also a task for Upwork.The Transfer Money API is a Go-based application designed to mimic money transfers while incorporating a batching mechanism to enhance concurrency and performance.
+This is a task for Upwork.The Transfer Money API is a Go-based application designed to mimic money transfers while incorporating a batching mechanism to enhance concurrency and performance.

 ## Project Structure